If you want to run a remote team successfully, you have to make sure you address all of the small challenges that come with a virtual workplace.

 20. Provide Offline Tools

-These kind of goodies make your employees happy and can also keep them healthy.
+These kinds of goodies make your employees happy and can also keep them healthy.

 21. Upskill Your Team